KUPR 99.9

 Picture

 Award winning Blues and Americana singer-songwriter Anna Rudolph is featured in this episode,aired on 7/5/18.
 Originally from Dallas,she has been in NM since 1989.
 Jerry D speaks with Anna about her recent CD "Darkest Angel" and a few tracks are featured, along with a live performance of a new song "On Fire".
+They also talk about the songwriting and recording process, and Anna's musical influences growing up.

 Picture